GPU Market January 2026: RTX 50 Near MSRP While Used GPUs Hit 70% Off

 market-reportgpu-pricesrtx-50-seriesbuying-guideanalysis

 Welcome to the first GPU Poet Market Report, where we analyze real-world GPU pricing data to help you make smarter buying decisions.
-This month: RTX 50 series launch chaos, incredible used deals on last-gen cards, and data center GPUs selling for pennies on the dollar.
+This month: RTX 50 series launch pricing, incredible used deals on last-gen cards, and data center GPUs selling for pennies on the dollar.

 I know there is a fear being discussed about RAM shortages driving prices up in the future ๐Ÿ˜ฑ.
 I don't have a strong opinion on this either way, so I won't address it in this article.
 Instead, I'll be focused on sharing more data for the speculators on RAM prices and future GPU prices to take into account in their debate with others.

-RTX 50 Series: Scalper Madness
+RTX 50 Series: Launch Pricing

 The RTX 50 series launched with demand far exceeding supply.
 Here's what you'll actually pay on eBay right now: